killermann/samk.blog/content/posts/2014-01-13-my-list-of-100-dreams.md

  48. Cook for friends on a regular basis
  49. Halve my possessions once more, for the last time (probably)
  50. Pay someone to do my taxes
- 51. Get my PhD
+ 51. Get a PhD
  52. Find a secret place in the world where I can escape and sabbatical (and tell no one)
  53. Attend a culinary school academy type thing
  54. Brew my own beer ✅
- 55. Get a puppy and love it to death (after he&#8217;s lived a long, happy life, of course) ✅([Chewbacca!][1])
+ 55. Get a puppy and love it to death (after he&#8217;s lived a long, happy life, of course) ✅([Chewbacca!][1] &amp; [Ghost!](https://www.instagram.com/p/BxiOHs4FiQ2/))
  56. Drink more wine, more tea, and less coffee ✅
  57. Learn to be less afraid of money
  58. Fund a scholarship for students &#8220;who otherwise would not consider higher education an option&#8221;
  59. Get surgery on my eyeballs so I can see better
  60. Actually live in Hawaii near my fam for at least a little bit, if nothing else but to confirm my theory that I&#8217;d get island fever despite all the wonderfulness
- 61. Get braces or whatever is necessary to straighten my teeth so I can chew better
+ 61. Get braces or whatever is necessary to straighten my teeth so I can chew better ✅
  62. Grow a garden
  63. Build a motorcycle
  64. Develop a family of friends in Austin, or wherever I live next ✅